 People could ride the hub and spoke network of trolley lines from almost anywhere in Lancaster County to visit.
 Sadly, no remnants of this amusement park remain today.

-Towards the end of the concert, there was a severe storm which delayed the arrival of the trolley from Marietta.
+Towards the end of the concert, there was a severe storm that delayed the arrival of the trolley from Marietta.
 It was common practice not to operate the trolleys during a thunderstorm.

 When the four-wheel car No. 61 of the Pennsylvania Traction Company arrived after the storm, with Adam Foehlinger as a motorman and Harry Hershey as a conductor, the car was engulfed by passengers eager to get home.
 The trolley’s capacity was 28, but possibly 80 adults and children climbed aboard.
 Every seat was quickly filled then the aisles as was every bit of space on the front and back platforms.